TosbackCgusBridge-Bot/CGUs-versions/Centurylink/Terms of Service.md

 Like most companies, we have certain information about our customers and use it to provide our services.
 We also share it as needed to meet our business goals or fulfill our legal obligations.
 We protect the information we have about our customers, and we require those we share it with to protect it too.

-By inputting your account information and clicking the "Show My Options" button, you provide consent to CenturyLink to access your account information, including the services you subscribe to, to respond to your inquiry and inform you of CenturyLink's products and services.
+By inputting your account information and clicking the "Continue" button, you provide consent to CenturyLink to access your account information, including the services you subscribe to, to respond to your inquiry and inform you of CenturyLink's products and services.
 You may deny us permission by proceeding no further and your denial will have no affect on your current services.
 Under federal law, it is your right and our duty to protect your account information.
 Learn more or Close This Window

 Sorry, we don't recognize the information you provided.